 Kathy Li Thorpe '05

-International travel and learning about different cultures have always appealed to Kathy Thorpe.
+International travel and learning about different cultures have always appealed to Kathy Li Thorpe '05.
 At her Gaithersburg, MD, high school, she became interested in international relations and diplomacy.
 She chose Princeton because of the Woodrow Wilson School's studies in foreign affairs.
 (It also helped that Princeton's green campus was more attractive than Yale's concrete!)